Starmaker takes monohull handicap win; Cat+Ion secures multihull line honours

 From the stage, Commodore Adrian Percival of the New Zealand Multihull Yacht Club thanked every skipper and crew for keeping the 43-year tradition alive.
 The 119-nautical-mile journey from Devonport to Russell began on Friday 24 October under bright spring skies, but the light winds turned it into a test of concentration rather than strength.

-Bryon Ehrhart’s Lucky and her crew read the conditions perfectly, crossing the line early the next morning at 03:22:55 after 17 hours, 22 minutes, and 55 seconds to claim line honours.
+Doyle Sails NZ Division 1A entry Bryon Ehrhart’s Lucky and her crew read the conditions perfectly, crossing the line early the next morning at 03:22:55 after 17 hours, 22 minutes, and 55 seconds to claim line honours.
 Lucky collected the Duke of Marlborough Cup for overall line honours and the trophy for first overseas entry.

-Yet it was Starmaker, Matt Krogstad's Farr 1020 from Division 4 that won the overall PHRF handicap across all monohull divisions, arriving across the finish line on Sunday at 11:48:50 having sailed for 26 hours 18-and-a-half minutes.
+Yet it was Starmaker, Matt Krogstad's Farr 1020 from Burnard International Division 4 that won the overall PHRF handicap across all monohull divisions, arriving across the finish line on Sunday at 11:48:50 having sailed for 26 hours 18-and-a-half minutes.

 As the evening wound down and plans for next year began to form over the sound of music and conversation, one thing was certain: the PIC Coastal Classic is more than a race.
 It is a tradition, a community, and a journey that keeps the spirit of sailing alive.